dysemjay/dys-server-guide/guide.md

   Allows uploading of content from the client, to the server if set to 1.
 Primarily used for sprays.

 * `sv_downloadurl "<url>"` Default: ""
   Download link for separate server to retrieve content from.
-Should work for HTTP, HTTPS, and anonymous FTP.
-Clients will also follow HTTP (status code 3xx) redirects.
-TODO: Verify that FTP will work, and determine what HTTP version is used.
+Should work for HTTP, and HTTPS (Note that in testing, problems were experienced with a self signed certificate.).
+Clients should also follow HTTP (status code 3xx) redirects.

 * `log on`
   Enables server logs.